The dwarf elliptical galaxy M110 (NGC 205) is one of the larger satellite galaxies of the Andromeda Galaxy M31.

 Near the centre of the galaxy it is possible to see dust structures.

 Inside M100 astronomers have discovered young stellar population, so this is the proof that also in a dwarf galaxy processes of stellar formations can take place.

 (Text adapted from “The Cambridge Photographic Atlas of galaxies")

-In this image it is quite visible a kind of bright strip starting from M110 till the bottom right side of the image: it is indeed the the stellar bridge that connects M110 to main galaxy M31.
+In this image it is quite visible a kind of bright strip starting from M110 till the upper left side of the image: it is indeed the the stellar bridge that connects M110 to main galaxy M31.

 Optic GSO RC12 Truss - Aperture 304mm, focal lenght 2432mm, f/8